 Responsabilidades del Aplicador Privado de Pesticidas

-You must be employed by a federal, state, or local governmental body as described in ORS 634.116(12).
+- You must be employed by a federal, state, local governmental body, or an Indian tribe, as described in ORS 634.116(12).

-- Allows you to apply and supervise the use of restricted-use pesticides.
+- Allows you to use and supervise the use of Restricted Use Pesticides (RUPs).

 - Allows you to apply and supervise the application of pesticides applied with power-driven application equipment.